Lookyloo/docs/README.md

 ### Getting Started
-- [How to contribute](TBD): Information about how to contribute and outlines the roles for contributors.
+- [How to contribute](./ROOT/pages/contributor-guide.adoc): Information about how to contribute and outlines the roles for contributors.

-- Style Guide
+- Style Guide (comming soon...)

 ### Community Support
 - Your help and feedback is always welcome!

-- If you find an issue let us know by opening an [issue](TBD).
+- If you find an issue let us know by opening an [issue](https://github.com/Lookyloo/docs/issues/new/choose).